pwighton/bids-specification/src/derivatives/atlas.md

 }}

 **Defining atlases and templates referenced to a pre-existing template.**
-Once a standard space is instantiated by a reference template, atlasing knowledge MAY be specified employing the [`atlas-<label>` entity](../glossary.md#atlas-entities).
+Once a standard space is defined by a reference template, atlasing knowledge MAY be specified employing the [`atlas-<label>` entity](../glossary.md#atlas-entities).